Continuous time integration for changing type systems: Abstract

 \section{Abstract}

 We consider variational time integration using continuous Galerkin Petrov methods applied to evolutionary systems of changing type.
-We prove optimal-order convergence for the projected error and conclude the paper with some numerical examples and conclusions.
+We prove optimal-order convergence of the error in a cGP-like norm and conclude the paper with some numerical examples and conclusions.

 \textit{AMS subject classification (2010):} 65J08, 65J10, 65M12, 65M60

 \textit{Key words:} evolutionary equations, changing type system, continuous Galerkin Petrov, space-time approach